 Programming language supports

-- Compiler read, and translate the source code to the targeted machine-executable code.
+- The compiler reads and translates the source code to the targeted machine-executable code.

 - It can be used to convert high-level code to low-level code or one platform code to another platform code.

-- It divides the complete working into multiple phases which take time but it generates a fast executable program.
+- It divides the complete process into multiple phases, which take time but generate a fast executable program.

-- It saves memory and optimizes code efficiency.
+- The compiler saves memory and optimizes code efficiency.

-- It read, translate and execute the program statement line by line.
+- It reads, translates, and executes the program statement line by line.

 - With an interpreter, we can make changes in the program during execution.

-Let’s sum up our article on the difference between compiler and interpreter.
-Both are the computer’s translator, the compiler translates the program source code to the targeted machine code so the machine could execute the program.
-On the other hand, the interpreter parse and execute the code itself.
+On the other hand, the interpreter parses and executes the code itself.
 With the compiler, we can generate an executable file that can run on different computers with a similar OS, but the interpreter does not create an executable file.